jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 marks these up, but I decided that each should be a single `<code>` element with embedded `<i>` or `<var>` elements.
 The problem comes when converting this to ecmarkdown.
-The ecmarkdown readme doesn't say, but I suspect that when a backtick-delimited span of text is converted to a `<code>` element, no further processing of that span is done.
-For example, if I down-convert:
+The ecmarkdown readme doesn't say, but I gather that when a backtick-delimited span of text is converted to a `<code>` element, no further processing of that span is done.
+For example, if I were to down-convert:
 ```
     <code><i>constructor</i>.prototype</code>
 ```